 Instead, aim for middle management (Managers & Directors) who usually have some autonomy and budget, but also have time to check and respond to email.

-When sending a cold email, try to find two contacts at the same company (maybe in the same department) that you can email together.
+It also helps to find two contacts at the same company (maybe in the same department) that you can email together.

 You can make your best guess at this using Linkedin Company pages and filtering employees by their title or role.